rust-unofficial/patterns/anti_patterns/catch_panic.md

 ## Advantages

-There are scenarios where using `panic::catch_unwind` is the correct choice, e.g. a web server implementation wants to save an unwinding thread in order to send a valid response if the route for that request (as in: logic outside of the web server implementor's control) is producing a panic.
+When code is split between multiple threads, or wants to create an `isolation boundary`, `panic::catch_unwind` is the correct choice.
+For example, a web server implementation wants to save an unwinding thread in order to send a valid response if the route for that request (as in: logic outside of the web server implementor's control) is producing a panic.

 ## Disadvantages